 Medical Devices.
 The Delcath system is a Class III medical device.
 It is subject to the most stringent controls applied by the FDA to reasonably assure safety and effectiveness.
-An application for pre-market approval must be supported by data, typically including the results of animal and laboratory testing and human clinical trials.
+An application for pre-market approval must be supported by data concerning the device and its components, including the manufacturing and labeling of the device and typically including the results of animal and laboratory testing and human clinical trials.
 The conducting of Phase III trials is subject to regulations and to continuing oversight by Institutional Review Boards and the FDA.
-These regulations include required reporting of adverse effects from use of the device during the trials.
+These regulations include required reporting of adverse events from use of the device during the trials.
 Before commencing clinical trials, we obtained an investigational device exemption providing for the initiation of clinical trials.
 We also obtained approval of our investigational plan, including the proposed protocols and informed consent statement that patients signed before undergoing treatment with the Delcath system, by the institutional review boards at the sites where the trials were conducted.
 Under the Federal Food, Drug, and Cosmetic Act, clinical studies for "significant risk" Class III devices require obtaining such approval by institutional review boards and the filing with the FDA of an investigational device exemption at least 30 days before initiation of the studies.

-Given the short life expectancy of liver cancer patients, we believe the FDA will review our pre-market application expeditiously and respond to our submission of the Delcath system for commercial sale within three months.
+Given the short life expectancy of patients suffering from metastatic melanoma of the liver, we believe the FDA will review our pre-market application expeditiously and respond to our submission of the Delcath system for commercial sale within three months.
 However, approval of the Delcath system may take longer if the FDA requests substantial additional information or clarification, or if any major amendments to the application are filed.
 In addition, the FDA may refer this matter to an advisory committee of experts to obtain views about the Delcath system.
 This process is referred to as "panel review", and could delay the approval of the Delcath system.
 The FDA will usually inspect the applicant's manufacturing facility to ensure compliance with quality systems regulations prior to approval of an application.
 The FDA also may conduct bioresearch monitoring inspections of the clinical trial sites and the applicant to ensure data integrity, and that the studies were conducted in compliance with the applicable FDA regulations, including good clinical practice regulations.

 If the FDA's evaluations of the application, clinical study sites and manufacturing facilities are favorable, the FDA will issue either an approval letter, or an "approvable letter" containing a number of conditions that must be met in order to secure approval of an application.
 If and when those conditions have been fulfilled to the satisfaction of the FDA, the agency will issue an order approving the application, authorizing commercial marketing of the device under specified conditions of use.
 If the FDA's evaluation of the application, the clinical study sites or the manufacturing facilities are not favorable, the FDA will deny approval of the application or issue a "not approvable letter."
-The FDA may also determine that additional pre-clinical testing or human clinical trials are necessary.
+The FDA may also determine that additional pre-clinical testing or human clinical trials are necessary before approval, or that post-approval studies must be conducted.